 I currently see a growing number of patients from out of state who specifically travel to my center to undergo bloodless heart surgery procedures that were not otherwise available in their own town or state.

 First, let me spend a few words for those of you who are not familiar with the beliefs of the Jehovah’s Witness community about blood transfusions.
 Witnesses embrace and are comfortable with all aspects of modern medicine but their refusal to receive a blood transfusion is not negotiable.

-Unfortunately, many physicians cannot offer proper care because they have a hard time understanding and respecting these beliefs.
+Unfortunately, many physicians cannot offer proper care for bloodless heart surgery because they have a hard time understanding and respecting these beliefs.
 Sometimes a finer distinction is made between refusing Packed Red Blood Cells and accepting some of the other blood fractions (i.e.: Fresh Frozen Plasma, Platelets, Cryoprecipitate) on an individual basis, as a matter of personal conscience.

-The aversion to receive blood transfusions stems from the interpretation of a specific passage in the Bible that states “Thou shalt not eat blood” and the spiritual ramifications of the disregard of this rule.
+The aversion to receiving blood transfusions stems from the interpretation of a specific passage in the Bible that states “Thou shalt not eat blood” and the spiritual ramifications of the disregard of this rule.
 I have treated hundreds of observant Jehovah’s Witnesses who would rather face death or suffer untoward consequences than break their religious rule.
-As a treating physician and a fellow human being I have learned to respect their strong faith while offering a safe treatment of their heart disease.
+I have learned to respect their strong faith while offering a safe treatment of their heart disease using bloodless heart surgery.

 Testimonial from one of Jehovah’s Witnesses:

 Severe Aortic Valve Stenosis.
 Minimally Invasive Aortic Valve Replacement with Strict Bloodless Heart Surgery.

 My name is Harold T., I’m 63 years old and I live in Marianna, Florida, about 50 miles north of Panama City Beach, Florida.